 We visited Checkpoint Charlie, the designated crossing point for allied forces and foreigners between West Berlin and East Berlin during the Cold War.
 This border checkpoint between the American and Soviet sectors became a symbol of the Cold War.
 Near Checkpoint Charlie, we visited the Museum of the Wall.
 This museum shows all the clever escapes, over, under and through the wall.

-We also saw the Reichstag, Germany's Parliament.
-This building has quite a history.
+quite a history.
 The original building was completed in 1894 and saw many governmental changes over the years.
 The building also suffered extensive damage at the end of WWII.
-Eventually East and West Germany reunified in October, 1990, and in June, 1991 the new parliament decided that the new capital of the unified Germany should be returned to Berlin from Bonn.
+Eventually East and West Germany reunified in October, 1990, and in June, 1991 the new parliament decided that the new capital of the unified Germany s

 We spent one day in Potsdam near Berlin.
 We enjoyed the Russian Village built by Frederick Wilheim III for his friend Csar Alexander of Russia.
 I really enjoyed the food at the Russian village.